Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 It requires the fastq file to be located in the shared folder of the Linux machine where the workflow gets the fastq file to perform all processing steps and, when finished, returns the file together with the output files back to the shared folder.
 This bash script is located on the desktop of the Linux Virtual Machine.
 This Virtual machine can be found on the N-Drive/VirtualMachines.
-This N-drive folder also contains a readme about how to use the virtual machine and how to run the bash script.
+This N-drive folder also contains a [VM_README](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/VM_README.pdf) about how to use the virtual machine and how to run the bash script.
 When you want to use this VirtualMachine, **please make a copy of the .vhd file, do not use the vhd file directly from the VirtualMachine folder!**
 You can make your own copy on the N-drive, but when using it make sure you have a very stable internet connection, preferably using an internet cable.
 To start the Virtual machine, first download [VirtualBox](https://www.virtualbox.org/).
 The [InstallationGuide](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/Installation_Guide_SATAY_Analysis_Software.pdf) (which can also be found in the N-Drive/VirtualMachines) explains how to get started with the virtual machine.
-The readme file on the N-drive/VirtualMachines folder should be enough to get you started with the processing, but for a more detailed explaination about the used software or how to perform the processing without the workflow, see the following subsections.
+The [VM_README](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/VM_README.pdf) file on the N-drive/VirtualMachines folder should be enough to get you started with the processing, but for a more detailed explaination about the used software or how to perform the processing without the workflow, see the following subsections.

 ## Workflow